Micro-Novelty/Custom-Geometric-Learning-For-ML-/README.md

 2. Next, Find meta_definitor(x) function, where x is a 1D or 2D Matrix as the first input for CronicalSpark to process that consist of multiple scalars inside the matrix.

 ●.
-IMPORTANT CLARITY:
+IMPORTANT CLARITY=

-If "equal_input_output" means that CronicalSpark Input and output is equal, meaning that the number of Input will be the same for output, meaning if you want to extract the max value inside a matrix output, you need to use numpy.argmax(), so actions or tasks must be encoded first in a Python list.
+~ If "equal_input_output" means that CronicalSpark Input and output is equal, meaning that the number of Input will be the same for output, meaning if you want to extract the max value inside a matrix output, you need to use numpy.argmax(), so actions or tasks must be encoded first in a Python list.
 The number of total scalars inside a matrix depends on your needs and CronicalSpark doesn't have any restrictions in total scalars of an input.

 ●.
 Example Usage:
 ```math